- No Comments

 Second, how do you know if a window or a door is energy efficient?

 Certification programs such as those administered by the National Fenestration Rating Council (NFRC) and ENERGY STAR provide ratings designed to indicate a window or door’s efficiency.
 Various performance ratings — like U-factor and Solar Heat Gain Coefficient — measure a product’s effectiveness in insulating and blocking heat from the sun, among other things.

-If you are unsure about your windows and doors, contact Forbes Design Center for a home consultation.
 Before making any recommendations, our expert team will help you understand the current state of your home’s window energy efficiency by inspecting your window ratings, and accessing any air leakage that may be occurring.